bigdatagenomics/adam/docs/api/genomicDataset.rst

 dataset are written into Parquet files within the appropriate positionBin directory, computed based on the start position of the record using the calculation ``floor(start / partitionSize)``.
-For example, when using the default ``partitionSize`` of 1,000,000 base pairs, an alignment record with start position 20,100,000 on chromosome 22 would be found in a Parquet file at the path ``mydataset.adam/contigName=22/positionBin=20``.
+For example, when using the default ``partitionSize`` of 1,000,000 base pairs, an alignment with start position 20,100,000 on chromosome 22 would be found in a Parquet file at the path ``mydataset.adam/contigName=22/positionBin=20``.
 The splitting of data into one or more Parquet fields in these leaf directories is automatic based on Parquet block size settings.